Just out of curiosity, I found myself checking out a website of

 Wondering and researching aside, National Porridge Day reminded me of something I posted on June 9, 2011 – nearly a decade ago!
 So, since 2021 – June 6th specifically – will mark my 10th year of blogging, I’ll be sharing some of my oldest posts.
 Things I posted when no one had ever heard of me or my books. 🙂 By the way, that’s an affiliate link.
 Learn more about those here.

-Until the focus changed from writing to writing contests, I belonged to a writer’s group for a couple of years.
+Back in the day, when my kids were little, I belonged to a writer’s group.
 In fact, I was voted president the second year, amazingly enough.
-One of our assignments was to take a classic story and rewrite it.
+One fun assignment was to take a classic story and rewrite it.
 This is what I chose to go with…

 Grumbling to himself, Papa Bear dragged his feet as he followed behind his wife and young son.
 High cholesterol indeed!
 Just because he was big boned (and quite a hunk, even if he did say so himself), didn’t mean for one moment that he needed to change his lifestyle.
 Especially not on a perfectly good Sunday morning when he should be kicked back in his recliner reading the current issue of Hunting for Humans.